Gromov--Witten theory beyond maximal contacts

+Theorem \ref{thm-local-orb} is a generalization of Theorem \ref{thm-main-1} by adding additional root constructions to some snc divisors.
+The proof is almost identical to the proof of Theorem \ref{thm-main-1}.
+We will present it in Section \ref{sec:proof-local-orb}.

 Theorem \ref{thm-main-1} reduces the number of relative markings from $(n+1)$ to $n$.
-To reduce the number of relative markings from $n$ to $(n-1)$ we can repeat the process.
-Now we have two divisors, for each divisor we can construct a $\mathbb P^1$-bundle
+To reduce the number of relative markings from $n$ to $(n-1)$ we can repeat the process using Theorem \ref{thm-local-orb}.
+After applying Theorem \ref{thm-main-1}, we have two divisors $X_{\infty,1}, X_{\sigma,1}\subset P_1:=P$, for each divisor we can construct a $\mathbb P^1$-bundle